 MathModelica has an interface allowing the user to write source code as well as documentation in the same document.
 The user does not have to switch to a command prompt to compile the source code, since this can also be performed in the environment.
 The same document also contains plots of the simulation results.
 Additionally, in DrModelica the whole Modelica language is available to the user, unlike many other tutoring systems, where it is common to provide a subset of the language.
 Furthermore, we have developed a web version of DrModelica, which has a similar interface and includes most of the functionality that can be found in MathModelica.
-The interface for the web version of DrModelica is currently available at http://www.DrModelica.org although in order for the connection between the interface and the Modelica compiler to work, the

-OpenModelica compiler has to be downloaded first.
-The difference between the web version and the MathModelica version of DrModelica is that the functionality of the web version is limited, for example there is no possibility to show plots of a simulated model.
+The difference between the web version and the Mathematica-style MathModelica version of DrModelica is that the functionality of the web version is limited, for example there is no possibility to show plots of a simulated model.